-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were

-(by applicant of motitation).
-Admitted applicants should motidae wait noted student C1 Total first-time, first-year (freshman) men who applied 2510 C1 Total first-time, first-year (freshman) women who applied 4352 C1 Total first-time, first-year (freshman) men who were admitted 1838 C1 Total first-time, first-year (freshman) women who were admitted 3066 C1 Total full-time, first-time, first-year (freshman) men who enrolled 351 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 • C1 Total full-time, first-time, first-year (freshman) women who enrolled 550 C1 Total part-time, first-time, first-year (freshman) women who enrolled 2
+(by applicant of institution).
+Admitted applicants should include wait-listed studelit C1 Total first-time, first-year (freshman) men who applied 2687 C1 Total first-time, first-year (freshman) women who applied 4472 C1 Total first-time, first-year (freshman) men who were admitted 1957 C1 Total first-time, first-year (freshman) women who were admitted 3286 C1 Total full-time, first-time, first-year (freshman) men who enrolled 376 C1 Total part-time, first-time, first-year (freshman) men who enrolled 2 • C1 Total full-time, first-time, first-year (freshman) women who enrolled 582 C1 Total part-time, first-time, first-vear (freshman) women who enrolled 3

-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+22 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2012 admissions: C2 Number of qualified applicants offered a placed on waiting list 924 C2 Number accepting a place on the waiting list 924 C2 Number of wait-listed students admitted 14 C2 Is your waiting list ranked?

-- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+Yes No C2 Do you have a policy of placing students on a waiting list? Χ C2 If yes, please answer the questions below for Fall 20 013 admissions: C2 Number of qualified applicants offered a placed on v vaiting list 746 C2 Number accepting a place on the waiting list 415 C2 Number of wait-listed students admitted 21 C2 Is your waiting list ranked?
+No C2 If yes, do you release that information to students?
+No C2 Do you release that information to school counselors No g comec. compioner requirement C3 High school diploma is required and GED is V accepted ^ C3 High school diploma is required and GED is not accepted C3 High school diploma or equivalent is not required